Introduction

 Best Practices

-Some of the best ways to make the most of the palletized method, and avoid problems, are:
+Some of the best ways to make the most of the palletized method and avoid problems are:

-1. Using proper strapping and stretch wrap techniques: This helps to secure boxes firmly to the pallet.
+1. Proper strapping and stretch wrap: Help secure boxes firmly to the pallet.

 2. Ensuring uniform weight distribution: Doing this across the pallet helps to prevent imbalance during transport.

-3. Regularly inspecting pallets: So you can spot damage and replace them when necessary.
+3. Regularly inspect pallets: You can spot damage and replace them when necessary.

 When to Use